TannerHollaway/TannerHollaway/README.md

-# You can find all my coursera certifications [here](https://github.com/TannerHollaway/CourseraCertifications).
+# You can find all my certifications [here](https://github.com/TannerHollaway/CourseraCertifications).

 Some examples of my completed certifications are: